 A gender mainstreaming results framework and a gender information management system will ensure regular monitoring of internal processes towards gender equality and diversity inclusion within Hivos, and the performance of the strategy will be measured in relation to the objectives.

-ALL HIVOS STAFF MEMBERS HAVE A ROLE TO PLAY IN THE IMPLEMENTATION AND OF THE COMMITMENTS outlined in the GEDI Strategy.
-WE ALL WALK THE TALK!
+ALL HIVOS

+STAFF MEMBERS

+HAVE A ROLE

+TO PLAY IN THE

+IMPLEMENTATION

+OF AND THE

+COMMITMENTS

+OUTLINED

+OUTLINED

+OUTLINED

+OUTLINED

+THE TALK!